-It is clearly stated on the official IELTS webpage that Reading sections come in order of ascending difficulty i.e. Section One is the easiest of the three, Section Two is more difficult and so on.
+- It is clearly stated on the official IELTS web page that Reading sections come in order of ascending difficulty i.e. Section One is the easiest of the three, Section Two is more difficult and so on.
 In spite of this test-takers often find themselves making as many if not more mistakes in the first section.
-This can be attributed to so called “adjustment period”, during which your mind adapts to the task.
-To reduce the negative effect of this it is advised to employ one of the mind flexing techniques.
+This can be attributed to so-called “adjustment period”, during which your mind adapts to the task.

 - Matching information involves looking for a specific piece of information in the text.
 The paragraphs are usually marked by letters A, B, C and so on.
 You might not need to use all the paragraphs.
 If any paragraph can be used more than once, it will be stated so in a clear way.

 - Matching headings has a number headings that sum up the idea of a text section or paragraph.
 You have to match paragraphs/text parts with headings.
 There will always be more headings than paragraphs, so you won’t be using all of them.
 It is likely that one matching will be done for you as an example – pay attention to that not to use the example headings again.
 No heading and no paragraph can be used twice.
 NB: this is one of the tasks that deviates from the pattern described here

 - Matching sentence endings task provides you with the beginnings of sentences which you have to match with their endings.
 There will be more endings than beginnings.
 The order of beginnings is the same as one in the text.
 The idea of the sentence you end up with shouldn’t be different from the source text.
 Don’t expect to find the same phrases in the suggested endings, they are likely to be paraphrased.

 - Matching features required to match a pieces of information or statements to a number of options.
 An example would be attributing famous sayings or opinions to their authors.
 Some options might not be used, others can be used more than once – this will be mentioned in the task description.